-Often referred to and grown as annuals, petunias (Petunia spp.) are technically warm climate perennials.
-They grow year round in U.S. Department of Agriculture plant hardiness zones 10 through 11.
-These brightly colored flowers grow quickly and flower abundantly, making them ideal for adding color to window boxes, flowerbeds and planters.
+Knowing if petunias are annual or perennial flowers helps you understand their needs when growing petunias in your garden.
+Often referred to and grown as annuals, garden petunias (Petunia x hybrida) are technically warm climate perennials.
+They grow year round in U.S. Department of Agriculture plant hardiness zones 10 and 11.
+These brightly colored flowers grow quickly and flower abundantly, making them ideal for adding color to window boxes, flower gardens and planters.
 If you can't grow them year-round, grow petunias as annuals for dazzling spring, summer and early fall color.

 Warm Season Annuals

 Plant petunias outdoors in the spring after the last frost date when the soil warms up to 60 F. Plant petunias from starts or seedlings.
 If you want to grow them from seed, start petunias indoors in a seed flat 10 to 12 weeks before your spring planting date.
 Plant starts in a spot that gets full sun at least six hours per day, with well draining soil.
 After the first frost, remove the spent petunia plants, and plan to replant starts in the spring.

 In frost-free regions where summers tend to get hot, plant petunias in the fall.
 You'll have flowers through the winter and spring months.
 Often, petunias will fade or burn out in the summer when temperatures go above 90 F. When petunias get faded and wilted during a hot summer, remove them and then replant in the fall when temperatures drop back down reliably below 90 F. Petunias only grow year-round as a true perennial in areas with mild winters and cool summers.

 Overwintering Petunia Plants